 Launched in 2016, the OSIRIS-REx spacecraft traveled to Bennu – a near-Earth asteroid whose makeup may record the earliest history of our solar system – to take a sample of its surface.
 Classified as a carbonaceous chondrite, Bennu is the type of asteroid that is believed to be rich in organic molecules.
 During an extensive surveying campaign, the spacecraft's instruments studied the asteroid up close and discovered that it contains significant amounts of water-rich minerals.

-Bennu may contain the molecular precursors to the origin of life and the Earth's oceans.
-Bennu is also one of the more potentially hazardous asteroids, as it has a relatively high probability of impacting the Earth late in the 22nd century.
+Bennu may contain the molecular precursors that gave rise to life and Earth's oceans.
+Bennu is also one of the more potentially hazardous asteroids, with a relatively high probability of impacting Earth late in the 22nd century.

 Media Contacts & Information